Workin' Together

-Workin' Together is a studio album released by Ike & Tina Turner on Liberty Records in November 1970.
+Workin' Together is a studio album released by Ike & Tina Turner on Liberty Records on November 9, 1970.
 This was their second album with Liberty and their most successful studio album.
 The album contains their Grammy Award-winning single "Proud Mary."

 Content and release

-Much like their previous album, Come Together, the album featured several covers of rock songs and also featured renewed versions of previous Ike & Tina songs, which was a habit for the couple.
-The album featured the duo's biggest-selling hit, a funk rock styled cover of "Proud Mary."
-The B-side, "Funkier Than a Mosquita's Tweeter" was written by Tina's sister Alline Bullock and later covered by Nina Simone.
-Several of the songs were written by Ike (including two by "Eki Renrut" which is Ike Turner backwards) including "The Way You Love Me" which the Turners had recorded for their debut album, The Soul of Ike & Tina Turner, nearly a decade earlier.
+Much like their previous album, Come Together, the album features soul-infused covers of rock songs and renewed versions of previous Ike & Tina songs.
+The album featured the duo's biggest-selling hit, a funk rock cover of "Proud Mary."
+The B-side, "Funkier Than a Mosquita's Tweeter", was written by Tina's sister Alline Bullock and later covered by Nina Simone.
+Several of the songs were written by Ike (including two by "Eki Renrut", which is Ike Turner spelled backward), including "The Way You Love Me", which the Turners had recorded for their debut album, The Soul of Ike & Tina Turner, nearly a decade earlier.

 Three singles were released from the album in the US.
 The title track, "Workin' Together," peaked at No. 41 on the Billboard R&B chart and No. 105 on Bubbling Under The Hot 100.
 The second single, a cover of "Proud Mary" by Creedence Clearwater Revival, became the duo's biggest hit.
 It peaked at No. 4 on the Hot 100 chart and reached No. 5 on the R&B chart.
 It also earned Ike and Tina a Grammy Award for Best R&B Vocal Performance by a Group in 1972.
 The third single, a cover of "Ooh Poo Pah Doo" by Jessie Hill, peaked at No. 31 on the R&B chart and No. 60 on the Hot 100.
 A fourth single, a cover of "Get Back" by the Beatles, was released in Germany.

 Critical reception

-Village Voice critic Robert Christgau wrote of the album: "There's a pretty fair remake of 'Ooh Poo Pah Doo' in between the two great cuts on this album—the easy-to-rough 'Proud Mary' (with Ike rolling in back) and their first successful 'peace and love' 'generation' song, appropriately entitled 'Funkier Than a Mosquita's Tweeter.'
-Someone named Eki Renrut contributes a pretty fair do-right-man song.
-And Tina tries valiantly to sing her way out of some gunny sacks."
+The album received positive reviews.
+Thomas Popson wrote for the Chicago Tribune that Workin' Together is "another fine album from two thoroughly professional entertainers."